 If that statement offended you or caught you off guard, please be patient with me.
 What I am about to share with you is a question I have been asked numerous times.
 I am not posting this to create controversy, but I want to share some responses I’ve given during healthy dialogues with others.

 We don’t celebrate Santa at our home.
-Before you label me a holiday heretic and a Christmas curmudgeon, I would appreciate you to consider some of my reasonings.
+Before you label me a holiday heretic and a Christmas curmudgeon, I would appreciate you considering some of my reasons.

 - Listen to radio stations and notice how often songs focusing on Jesus are played.
-The majority of songs on secular (and even some sacred) stations are focused on nostalgia over nativity.
-Santa, reindeer, Frosty, and the gang are preferred over Jesus.
+Most songs on secular (and even some sacred) stations focus on nostalgia over nativity.
+Santa, the reindeer, Frosty, and the gang are preferred over Jesus.
 Christ is so offensive in our times that we focus on the most peculiar things as a culture regarding the “holidays.”

 - Observe decorations and notice how commercial and cartoonish the whole ordeal has become.
-Decor is designed to make children obsess over the make-believe rather than believe in the one who should be their obsession.
+The decor is designed to make children obsess over the make-believe rather than believe in the one who should be their obsession.

 - Evaluate your teaching and understand that much of what we teach children is a North Pole version of Karma which teaches kids to be kind in order that they get stuff from Santa rather than be pleasing to Jesus.
 We try to enforce a version of morality upon them based on what Santa will give rather than what Jesus has already given.